Pete Davidson's Ex Cazzie David Breaks Silence After He and Ariana Grande Confirm They're Dating

 Cazzie, an actress and the daughter of Curb Your Enthusiasm's Larry David, posted a photo of herself on a jeep in the wilderness, writing, "Been in Africa, what'd I miss ??"
 Fans rushed to express their support for her about the breakup and many took her caption to be a subtle dig about it.

-"I bless the shades down in Africa," wrote on fan.
+"I bless the shades down in Africa," wrote one fan.
 "Yes girl."

 "You're Amal," Schumer wrote, referring to Amal Clooney.